starfrenzy/352-Portfolio-Project/README.md

 BRICKtrack is a prototype app designed by myself and 3 classmates for tracking LEGO sets.
 It allows you to create a list of the sets you have as well as a shareable wishlist of the sets you'd like.

-The app was created for our course CS 352 - Intro to Usability Engineering at Oregon State University.
+The app was created for course CS 352 - Intro to Usability Engineering at Oregon State University.